Skip to content

 How volatile are Bitcoin and Ethereum?

 Both cryptocurrencies are highly volatile compared to traditional assets like stocks or currencies.
 Significant price swings in a single day are not uncommon, and larger movements can occur during periods of significant market activity.
-This volatility creates trading opportunities but also presents substantial risk.
+This volatility presents risk whether you're trading CFDs or buying crypto directly.

 The primary risk is significant financial loss.
-Cryptocurrency prices can fall dramatically and when trading CFDs with leverage, your losses can exceed your initial deposit.
-Other risks include market volatility, regulatory uncertainty, technological vulnerabilities and the potential for technical issues on trading platforms.
+Cryptocurrency prices can fall dramatically.
+When trading CFDs with leverage, your losses can exceed your initial deposit.
+When buying crypto directly, you could lose a significant portion of your investment if prices fall sharply.
+Other risks include regulatory uncertainty, technological vulnerabilities and the potential for technical issues on trading platforms.

 Try these next